What is QMentoring?

 - Attend an induction session, launch event and end of scheme celebration;

-- Be committed to attending a minimum of six meetings with your mentor, between October 2017 and April 2018;
+- Be committed to attending a minimum of 6 meetings with your mentor, between June to September 2018;

 - Maintain a proactive approach to the mentoring relationship and ensure you are regularly communicating with your mentor;